top of page

 Source: GR No. 21/2021.

-Furthermore, KKPR for space utilization activities plan that are not included in the RTR, RZ KAW, or RZ KSNT shall be implemented through a recommendation of KKPR.
-Besides the plan mentioned above, it could be in the form of (i) space utilization activities plan on the bank’s land; and/or (ii) space utilization plan in area/on land that will be granted HPL for national strategic activities.
-Recommendation of KKPR for national strategic activities is also given for space utilization in the forest areas that have changed in purposes and functions and have not been included in RTR.
+Furthermore, KKPR for space utilization activities plans that are not included in the RTR, RZ KAW, or RZ KSNT shall be implemented through a recommendation of KKPR.
+Additionally, this recommendation may be for: (i) space utilization activities plans on a bank’s land; and/or (ii) space utilization plans in area/on land that will be granted HPL for national strategic activities.
+Recommendations of KKPR for national strategic activities are also given for space utilization in forest areas that have changed in purposes and functions, which have not been included in RTR.

 The applicant can carry out space utilization activities after obtaining a recommendation of KPPR for national strategic activities which will be issued with the following procedures: